 The basic fact is that the world hates a cheater but rarely do people consider how cheating affects the cheater.
 While an episode of infidelity can prove devastating for couples, there is no doubt that cheaters suffer consequences for their actions, sometimes more severely than their partners.
 How exactly and why?
 We decode the reasons behind cheaters’ suffering in consultation with international healer and counselor Tania Kawood.

 Do Cheaters Suffer?
 8 Ways Infidelity Takes A Bigger Toll On The Culprit

 Needless to say, it wasn’t long before the affair came to light, taking a toll on her marriage.
 “I wasn’t happy during or even after my extramarital affair ended.
 Regardless of the circumstances, I knew that what I did was wrong and the worry about how it will impact my family loomed large.
-I could never give myself completely to either of my relationships,” says Anisha, who is currently single.
+I could never give myself completely to either of my relationships,” says Anna, who is currently single.

+Do cheaters get their karma, given the pain they cause their families?
+Yes, they do.
 The emotions and rollercoaster ride that engulf an extramarital or illicit relationship, often take a massive toll on people indulging in it.
 For starters, becoming a cheater after being cheated on isn’t uncommon (known as revenge cheating).
 Also, the problem with infidelity is that unless a person is a serial cheater, the psychological and social impact can be rather awful on them.

-Worse, he or she does not get support from family or friends and even if they do, it is never quite whole-hearted.
+Worse, they do not get support from family or friends and even if they do, it is never quite wholehearted.
 So fairly or unfairly, cheaters do get their karma in some way or the other.

-“Do cheaters get their karma given the pain they cause their family?
-Yes, they do.
 It’s a fallacy to think that people who stray have it easy.
-While the reason for entering an affair might be different for each person, it is common for cheaters to feel guilt, shame, anxiety, worry and other negative emotions.
+While the reason for entering an affair might be different for each person, it is common for cheaters to feel guilt, shame, anxiety, worry, and other negative emotions.

 Related Reading: How To Regain Trust After Cheating: 12 Ways According To An Expert

-In a nutshell, cheaters do feel the pain, guilt and a whole lot of other emotions and often the betrayal affects them just as deeply.
+In a nutshell, cheaters do feel the pain, guilt, and a whole lot of other emotions and often the betrayal affects them just as deeply.
 Here are some ways in which infidelity takes a toll on the culprit:

 The fact that adultery is not accepted in most cultures and is often looked down upon as the worst kind of pain you can inflict on your partner weighs heavily on the cheater’s mind.
 Moreover, there is the stress of carrying on an affair on the sly.
 From all the effects of infidelity on the cheater, the fact that they live with the burden of having cheated takes a toll on their mental health.